About CUA Trusted Leader

 Accreditation provides assurance that a university is committed to the continuous improvement of its academic programs.
 Each designation shows that the college meets national standards and is held accountable for achieving its educational goals.

-Cornerstone University—including Grand Rapids Theological Seminary—is accredited by The Higher Learning Commission (HLC).
+Cornerstone University—including Cornerstone Theological Seminary—is accredited by The Higher Learning Commission (HLC).
 The HLC approved Cornerstone for accreditation on April 13, 1977.

 Accreditations and University Memberships

 Academic Program Accreditations

 The Accreditation Council for Business Schools and Programs (ACBSP) granted Cornerstone accreditation for its bachelor’s and master’s business programs in 2019.
 ACBSP recognizes quality business programs on a global level at the university and college level.
 Using the Baldridge National Quality Program, accreditation emphasizes key standards focused around themes such as strategic planning, stakeholder focus and a passion for continuous improvement.

 Accreditation Council for Business Schools and Programs (ACBSP)

 Education programs in the traditional undergraduate and Professional & Graduate Studies divisions are accredited by the Council for Accreditation of Educator Preparation (CAEP).
 The Michigan Department of Education requires CAEP certification to ensure that specific standards and criteria be met by colleges and universities in order for their teacher education graduates to be state-certified.